dgestep/big-code-bang/src/main/resources/root-server-config-folder-templates/readme.txt

             - LOG_PATH is the path on your disk to store the application log file
                 - pick a path that is relevant to your computer.
                 - you must manually create any folder that is in your path.
-            - runtime.environment is the environment with which the tomcat server is running in. "development" is the right value for your local environment.
+            - runtime.environment is the environment with which the tomcat server is running in. "development" is the right value for your local environment. "production" is the value for your production environment.
     - Click OK to close the Edit Configuration window.

 - Start your local Tomcat server